 |

-c1967 HOFNER MODEL 4574 A beautiful, late guitar with staple pickups, 3 pots and a pickup selector switch, Hofner tremolo, and cherry red finish.
+c1967 HOFNER MODEL 4574 A beautiful, late guitar with blade pickups, 3 pots and a pickup selector switch, Hofner tremolo, and cherry red finish.
 Owned by David Los Angeles USA |

 |